 RV and CampingWest Virginia’s natural landscape and vast network of public lands provide one-of-a-kind camping opportunities across the state.
 Whether you’re looking to pitch a tent at the top of a mountain in one of our national or state parks or take the family on a rustic backpacking trip, there is a campsite waiting for you in West Virginia.
 Kick back under the stars and marvel at the beauty of Almost Heaven.

-When traveling in West Virginia you do not have to worry about finding a camping spot.
+When traveling in West Virginia, you do not have to worry about finding a camping spot.
 Take your pick between the private and public campgrounds throughout the state.
 Enjoy one or more of the numerous state parks and forests that Almost Heaven has to offer.
-Have your needs met, if you are looking for a tent site, RV spot, or a cozy cabin.
+Have your needs met if you are looking for a tent site, RV spot or a cozy cabin.
 Camp at our National Parks or backpack through our National Forests.
 Venture out and try a horseback ride and camp combination.
-Regardless of where you stay, kick back, relax, and enjoy our starry night skies in almost heaven.
+Pittsburgh Magazine recognized West Virginia for the growing number of tents being pitched in the state’s serene wilderness.
+Regardless of where you stay, kick back, relax, and enjoy our starry night skies in Almost Heaven.

 Types of Campsites